crazko/blindness-coding/README.md

 ### Why there is some predefined source code in the `index.html`?

 [Browsersync needs `<body>` tag](https://www.browsersync.io/docs#requirements) during initial request to inject script responsible for site refresh.
 Also, your editor comes with snippets functionality anyway.

+### Is my screen being shared when I start tunneling?

+No. Only the content of your `intex.html` file (and any CSS file in case you create some).